-The LAUNCH: Learning Communities Peer Mentor Training Program is a certified International Mentor Training Program through the College Reading and Learning Association.
-Peer Mentor Selects complete a large portion of the LAUNCH: Learning Communities Peer Mentor Training toward a Level I Certified Mentor certificate in the spring semester.
-Peer Mentors returning to serve in leadership positions or deepen their skills with another year of service continue their training for a Level II Advanced Certified Mentor or Level III Master Certified Mentor certificate.
+The LAUNCH: Learning Communities Peer Mentor Training Program is a certified International Peer Educator Training Program through the College Reading and Learning Association.
+Peer Mentor Selects complete a large portion of the LAUNCH: Learning Communities Peer Mentor Training toward a Level I Mentor ("Certified") certificate in the spring semester.
 Training continues prior to fall semester and with monthly development opportunities within specific learning communities.
 Peer Mentors are able to complete both the Level II Mentor ("Advanced") and Level III Mentor ("Master") certificates by the end of the academic year.
 Peer Mentors earn their certificates by completing specific training sessions for each level and mentoring for 50 hours (Level I), 75 hours (Level II), or 100 hours (Level III).

-The culmination of training for peer mentors in Brownsville Scholars, Century Scholars, and GTF Aggie Scholars learning communities and executive committee members for ASPIRE, Camp Mentor occurs the week before campus move-in.
+The culmination of training for peer mentors in Century Scholars and GTF Aggie Scholars learning communities, Camp Mentor occurs the week before campus move-in.